create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ### Iterator

 The `[@@iterator]()` method of SFColorRGBA instances implements the iterable protocol and allows SFColorRGBA objects to be consumed by most syntaxes expecting iterables, such as the spread syntax and `for...of` loops.
-It returns a iterator object that yields the properties of the object in order.
+It returns an iterator object that yields the object's properties in order.

 ```js
 const copy = new SFColorRGBA (... color); // Copy using spread syntax.